-Former All Black Carlos Spencer has revealed why he’s parted ways with the Hurricanes three games into the Super Rugby Aotearoa season.
+Former All Black Carlos Spencer reveals why he parted ways from Hurricanes coaching staff

 The Hurricanes said in a statement yesterday that the backs coach would leave the club immediately “due to the financial uncertainty created by Covid-19”.